HOW TO FILE FOR BANKRUPTCY IN HUNTSVILLE ALABAMA

 1. Gather Necessary Documents -The documents you will need to gather to complete your paperwork include

 - 6 months of Paystubs or Other Income Verification – If you are unemployed or have other income then you should have that this information to complete your documents

 - Creditor Information – Gather information on all of your creditors that you currently owe money to.
 You will need to have available their addresses and the estimated amount that you owe to your creditors.
 One option is to pull your credit report to review what you owe to who.

-- Asset Information- Gather documents that provides information on any assets you have including bank accounts, whole life insurance policies, IRA, 401K, Retirement, Vehicle Value (Edmunds, Kelley blue Book value, or NADA)
+- Asset Information- Gather documents that provide information on any assets you have including bank accounts, whole life insurance policies, IRA, 401K, Retirement, Vehicle Value (Edmunds, Kelley Blue Book value, or NADA)

 - Last 2 years of Filed Tax Returns if filing a 7 and 4 years are generally required for Chapter 13 bankruptcy cases.

 If you are represented by a bankruptcy attorney they will also request that you gather these documents and provide them to their office.
 These documents are needed to complete your bankruptcy schedule and petition.

 2. Complete a Credit Counseling Class – You need to complete a credit counseling class prior to filing your bankruptcy case.
 The class is approximately 1.5 hours long and generally can be done over the phone or internet.